tanimislam/howdy/docsrc/source/howdy-movie/get_mov_tor.rst

      --bypass              If chosen, bypass YTS.
      -L {DEBUG,INFO,ERROR,NONE}, --level {DEBUG,INFO,ERROR,NONE}
 			   Choose logging level.
 By default it is NONE.
 Choices are: [ DEBUG, INFO, ERROR, NONE ].
-     --add                 If chosen, push the magnet link or torrent file into the deluge server.
+     -a, --add             If chosen, push the magnet link or torrent file into the deluge server.
      --noverify            If chosen, do not verify SSL connections.
-     --raw                 If chosen, do not use IMDB matching for Jackett torrents.
+     -r, --raw             If chosen, do not use IMDB matching for Jackett torrents.

 There are 10 flags or command line settings, so it is useful to split the different functionalities into separate sections.
 This tool can operate in three ways: choose a `torrent file`_; or choose a Magnet link (similar to what is done in :ref:`get_tv_tor`). :numref:`Demonstration of Default Operation` demonstrates the default mode of operation for this tool. :numref:`Common Flags and Settings` describe those settings to ``get_mov_tor`` that are shared by all operations.
 Finally, :numref:`Choice of Torrent Search` describes how to change the search for `torrent files <torrent file_>`_.